grate-driver/grate/Assembler-syntax.md

 		DW:	OPCODE operands
 	;

-For brevity, "OPCODE operands" could be replace with a "NOP", so the sub-instruction will be set to a respective No-Operation opcode.
+For brevity, "OPCODE operands" could be replaced with a "NOP", so the sub-instruction will be set to the respective No-Operation opcode.

 Example: